 Briefly switch on your headlights and check whether the light is weak or flickers when you jiggle the ignition key.
 If so, spray a little cylinder lock spray into the lock.
 Generally, that will fix the problem – if not, you may need a new ignition switch.

 "I can hear splashing in the tank, so I'm bound to have enough fuel."
 Not necessarily!
 Most tanks have a tunnel-shaped recess in the middle designed to create space for frame tubes, air filter housing or other components.
 The fuel tap is on one side, and it is on this side of the tunnel that the fuel level may already be too low.
 You may hear petrol splashing around in the tank on the other side, but the tunnel prevents it getting across to the fuel tap side.

 Sometimes, by tipping the bike on its side (in the direction of the fuel tap – and don't forget that your bike's heavy!), you can shift the last drop of petrol over and use it to get you to the filling station.

 Sometimes it happens that you get to your destination literally with your last drop of fuel.
 And before the engine dies, you switch off the ignition.
 Made it!
 But when you try to start up next day, she's as dead as a dodo.
 Maybe a cough and a splutter, then silence.
 Simply switch to "Reserve".

-Air bubble in the fuel filter?
-Kink in the fuel hose?
+09 – Air bubble in the fuel filter?

-The evaporation of fuel in the carburettor produces evaporative chilling and heat is drawn from the surroundings.
+The evaporation of fuel in the carburettor leads to evaporative chilling and heat is drawn from the surroundings.
 Particularly when the weather is very humid and temperatures are only slightly above freezing, carburettors may occasionally freeze up – which will either prevent the engine from starting, or it will start but quickly die.
-This can be remedied by applying heat, and a fuel additive like Procycle fuel system cleaner can be used as a preventive measure.
+This can be remedied by applying heat, and a fuel additive like PROCYCLE Fuel System Cleaner can be used as a preventive measure.

 The Louis Technical Centre